FAQs for Employees & Managers

 If the by agreement employee does not receive the same amount every pay period, then the request must be submitted via the One-Time Pay Additional form.

 Is the Additional Pay amount request for a gross amount or a net amount?
 Could I choose between the two?

 The amount submitted using the Additional Pay forms is the total/gross amount, not including any taxes and deductions that will be subtracted when payroll is processed.

 The forms have a Gross-Up checkbox to indicate that the submitted amount should be the net amount that should be paid to the employee; if this checkbox is selected, the employee will receive the submitted amount exactly as their net amount and the department/chartstring will be charged for the additional amounts that would have gotten taken out in taxes/deductions (i.e., the true gross amount needed for the employee to get paid that amount as net).

 If UCPath denies the transaction and pushes back to initiator, what is the process if that initiator is no longer an employee?
 Who is notified to problem solve the reason for denial?

-The Approval Administrator (which is a new UCPath-specific role for UC Berkeley) will also be notified that a transaction was denied.
+The Approval Administrator will also be notified that a transaction was denied.